-There is a constant influx of new ideas on improving software delivery, making it faster, efficient, and quality focused.
+There is a constant influx of new ideas for improving software delivery, making it faster, efficient, and quality-focused.

-New disciplines, such as software delivery management, tools, and protocols are introduced now and then, challenging the organizations to adopt enterprise-level DevOps successfully.
-As tactics and challenges keep changing at every stage of the DevOps journey, even the most promising efforts ultimately fail to complete full DevOps adoption.
+New disciplines, such as software delivery management, tools, and protocols, are introduced periodically, challenging organizations to adopt enterprise-level DevOps successfully.
+As tactics and challenges change at every stage of the DevOps journey, even the most promising efforts ultimately fail to complete full DevOps adoption.

 To achieve successful business value through DevOps, many organizations have turned to containers to simplify the build/test/deploy pipelines in DevOps.